 Alumni and Friends

-Off-campus community-based alumni events have resumed and we continue to host virtual peer support meetings bi-monthly.
+Off-campus community-based alumni events have resumed at some facilities.
 See our events calendar for more details.

 Facility Staff and Operations

 - Intensive, ongoing disinfection and sanitation measures continue at each facility.